rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 ]
 ```

-as we know, kubernetes services match with pods based on the selector we have defined on it.
+As we know, Kubernetes services match pods based on the selector we have defined.
 In the
-previous example the app, deploymentconfig, and version labels define the match with this pods.
+previous example, the app, deploymentconfig, and version labels define the match with these pods.

 So, this means that only pods matching those labels will be using the loadbalancing of this specific
 service (be 'behind' the service).

-But in Service Mesh, we need to define the Service in a bit wider selector, because we will
+But in Service Mesh, we need to define the Service with a slightly wider selector, because we will
-differenciate the specific versions with the Destination Rules that will describe in next sections.
+differentiate the specific versions with the Destination Rules that we will describe in the next sections.

-An example that of a new selector is the following:
+An example of a new selector is the following:

 ```
 cat istio-files/customer/kubernetes/Service.yml | grep selector -A5